 Filming in my Neighbourhood

-The City of Regina and the film industry acknowledges the disruption caused in your neighborhood and thanks you in advance for your patience and cooperation, and for your support of the local film industry.
+The City of Regina and the film industry acknowledges the disruption caused in your neighbourhood and thanks you in advance for your patience and cooperation, and for your support of the local film industry.
 To help you prepare, here is a list of what to expect when filming activities are taking place in your neighborhood or when a film company wants to film on your property.

 What to Expect

 When film productions arrive at their filming site, they often come with a lot of people, trucks and equipment.
-Although the City of Regina works with film companies to limit the potential impact in your neighborhood, it can often be somewhat invasive and require some changes in your daily routine.
+Although the City of Regina works with film companies to limit the potential impact in your neighbourhood, it can often be somewhat invasive and require some changes in your daily routine.

 This may require that pedestrian and vehicle access in your area be limited, before, during and after filming.
 There can also be major street closures, intermittent traffic control, traffic and pedestrian delays, parking restrictions, increased noise, and additional light from the set lighting.

 Film productions use a variety of vehicles to transport their equipment and their crew, from small pick-up trucks and vans to large cube-trucks and 18-wheelers.
 This fleet of vehicles is called the “circus” trucks or “circus” and they can cause additional noise and increased traffic in your area.
 They bring cameras and lighting gear, set decors and first aid equipment and park close to the set.
 Larger vehicles such as hair, makeup, wardrobe and actors trailers and support vehicles are usually parked further away to allow for public parking.

 Lighting sets vary from a few lights on tripods to lifts and cranes that hoist large lights up to a hundred feet in the air.
 Camera equipment can also be handheld, on stationary tripods, rolling along a length of track, or on lifts.
 Equipment is often operated with electricity produced by power generators brought on site.
 Look-out for power cables laid-out between trucks and equipment.